badtoyz/markdown-docs/raspberry-pi/raspberry-pi-mpd.md

 >This will get you setup with a MPD server running on a Raspberry Pi at about 30% cpu load for streaming over http.

 ##Getting started
 >You will have to have a full Raspberry Pi setup and in running form.
-This howto will be based off of raspbian (debain).
+This how to will be based off of raspbian (Debian).

         sudo apt-get install mpd mpc flac

-##Now we have to eddit /etc/mpd.conf
+##Now we have to edit /etc/mpd.conf

-If you want to change your music dir then chage this value or put your music there for mpd to find
+If you want to change your music dir then change this value or put your music there for mpd to find

     music_directory 		"/var/lib/mpd/music"

+I comment out all of the preset alsa settings (Putting # in front will comment out)

+    #audio_output {
+    #       type            "alsa"
+    #       name            "My ALSA Device"
+    #       device          "hw:0,0"        # optional
+    #       format          "44100:16:2"    # optional
+    #       mixer_type      "hardware"      # optional
+    #       mixer_device    "default"       # optional
+    #       mixer_control   "PCM"           # optional
+    #       mixer_index     "0"             # optional
+    #}

 This is for the httpd streaming output